Kerry Earnhardt: Family life

-He and wife, René, married in 1999.
+Earnhardt and wife, René, married in 1999.
 They have a daughter, Kayla.
 From their previous marriages, Kerry has two sons, Bobby and Jeffrey, and René has a daughter, Blade.
-In 2017, Bobby Earnhardt raced part-time in the ARCA Racing Series, driving the number 3 Chevrolet for Hixson Motorsports and the number 96 Ford for Brian Kaltreider Racing.
+In 2017, Bobby Earnhardt raced part-time in the ARCA Racing Series, driving the No. 3 Chevrolet for Hixson Motorsports and the No. 96 Ford for Brian Kaltreider Racing.
 He made his NASCAR debut in the Xfinity Series driving the No. 40 Chevy Camaro for MBM Motorsports at Richmond in 2017.
 As of 2022, Jeffrey Earnhardt races in the NASCAR Xfinity Series for Sam Hunt Racing and Richard Childress Racing, and has previously raced in the NASCAR Cup Series.
 Bobby and Jeffrey are the fourth generation of Earnhardts in professional motorsports.

 Legal issues

-In May 2016, Earnhardt's stepmother, Teresa Earnhardt, sued him for using the Earnhardt name when he and his wife were planning to market a line of homes and furniture under the name "The Earnhardt Collection".
-On July 27, 2017, Teresa Earnhardt won an appeal which required the U.S. Trademark Trial and Appeal Board to clarify its decision to allow him to use the name "Earnhardt Collection" in his business.
-Kerry ultimately won the case and the right to use “Earnhardt” in his business venture as you cannot trademark a surname.
+In May 2016, Earnhardt's stepmother, Teresa Earnhardt, sued him for using the Earnhardt name when he and his wife were planning to market a line of homes and furniture under the name The Earnhardt Collection.
+On July 27, 2017, Teresa Earnhardt won an appeal which required the U.S. Trademark Trial and Appeal Board to clarify its decision to allow him to use the name Earnhardt Collection in his business.
+Kerry ultimately won the case and the right to use the Earnhardt name in his business venture as surnames cannot be trademarked.